Skip to content

 ODCS (Open Data Contract Standard) is a vendor-neutral YAML schema for defining data contracts.
 It standardizes fields for dataset identity, schema definitions, quality expectations, SLAs, and ownership.
 ODCS contracts can be validated by tools like Soda, Great Expectations, and custom CI scripts, making them portable across platforms and teams.

-Data contracts are enforced at three layers: (1) CI/CD validation — a GitHub Actions workflow runs schema compatibility checks on every PR, blocking merges that introduce breaking changes; (2) pipeline-time validation — Soda or Great Expectations run contract checks after each pipeline run; (3) Schema Registry — for Kafka-based producers, Avro schema evolution rules are enforced by the Confluent Schema Registry.
+Data contracts are enforced at three layers: CI/CD validation (a workflow runs schema compatibility checks on every PR, blocking merges that introduce breaking changes), pipeline-time validation (Soda or Great Expectations run contract checks after each pipeline run), and Schema Registry (for Kafka-based producers, Avro schema evolution rules are enforced by Confluent Schema Registry).

-Use data contracts when: multiple teams consume the same dataset, schema changes break downstream pipelines regularly, you need PII classification and access control enforced at the column level, or you are subject to compliance requirements (SOC2, GDPR, HIPAA) that require data lineage and ownership documentation.
-Contracts are most valuable at team boundaries — where the producer and consumer are different engineering teams.
+Use data contracts when multiple teams consume the same dataset, schema changes break downstream pipelines regularly, you need PII classification and access control enforced at the column level, or you are subject to compliance requirements (SOC2, GDPR, HIPAA) that require lineage and ownership documentation.
+Contracts are most valuable at team boundaries where producer and consumer are different engineering teams.

 Press Cmd+K to open